multimodal-machine-learning/iPerceive/README.md

 **2. Extracting features of customized dataset**

-Recall that with the trained iPerceive, we can directly extract iPerceive Features given raw images and bounding box coordinates.
-Therefore, the method to design dataloader is similar to the above.
-The only difference is you may want to load box coordinates file for feature extraction and the labels, classes is unnecessary.
+Recall that with the pre-trained model, we can directly extract common-sense features given raw images and bounding box coordinates.
+Therefore, the method to design a dataloader for your custom dataset to whats indicated above.
+The only difference is you may want to load bounding-box coordinates from a file for feature extraction and the labels/classes are unnecessary (however, if you do not have ground truth bounding-box coordinates coordinates, don't despair - read on below).

 ### Do I need to specify bounding boxes for my dataset?